plahteenlahti/lahteenlahti.fi/content/blog/defining-touchpoints-in-service-design/index.md

 Neither a concrete set of examples nor a unifying definition can be found from the literature that makes references to touchpoints.
 This is not that surprising as the service design could still be considered to be an emerging area of design, especially in research.
 Most likely these concepts that service design has will take form over time and eventually settle on generally acknowledged definitions.
 Also despite its roots in marketing and other sciences that include services as their area, service design has not blindly adopted concepts from them but instead developed on top of them.
 This is a case on touchpoints at least.

 Several overlapping definitions for touchpoint were found from the literature and service design research cases.
 To put it simply much of literature forms the definition of touchpoints to suit it's needed, a remark that is not overly surprising.
 It may even be that touchpoints are concept, which cannot fully be formatted have a defined set of characteristics.
 There are however certain characteristics that arise over the others in these cases, such as materiality and interactivity.
 Interactivity has a large role in the design of the service interface, which perhaps more than anything else, is the design of the service itself.
 And what comes materiality and tangibility are that immaterial experiences are largely constructed from material objects and touchpoints are something revolving around this concept.

+#### References:

+Bitner, M. J., Booms, B. H., & Tetreault, M. S. (1990).
+The service encounter: diagnosing favorable and unfavorable incidents.
+The Journal of Marketing, 71-84.

+Bitner, M. J., Ostrom, A. L., & Morgan, F. N. (2008).
+Service blueprinting: A practical technique for service innovation.
+California management review, 50(3), 66.

+Clatworthy, S. (2011).
+Service innovation through touch-points: Development of an innovation toolkit for the first stages of new service development.
+Hogan, S., Almquist, E., & Glynn, S. E. (2005).
+Brand-building: finding the touchpoints that count.
+Journal of Business Strategy, 26(2), 11-18.

+Howard J. 2007.
+On the origin of touchpoints. http://designforservice.wordpress.com/2007/11/07/on-the-origin-of-touchpoints/ Accessed 20th June 2010

+Patrício, L., Fisk, R. P., & Constantine, L. (2011).
+Multilevel service design: from customer value constellation to service experience blueprinting.
+Journal of Service Research, 1094670511401901.

+Risdon, C. (2013, December 2).
+Unsucking the touchpoint.
+Retrieved February 18, 2015, from http://www.adaptivepath.com/ideas/un-sucking-the-touchpoint/

+Risdon, C. (2013, January 4).
+There is No Spoon: The Construct of Channels.
+Retrieved February 18, 2015, from http://www.adaptivepath.com/ideas/there-is-no-spoon-the-construct-of-channels/

+Secomandi, F., & Snelders, D. (2011).
+The object of service design.
+Design Issues, 27(3), 20-34.

+Stickdorn, M., & Schneider, J. (2011).
+This is service design thinking: Basics, tools, cases.
+Wiley.

+Shostack, G. L. (1977).
+Breaking free from product marketing.
+The Journal of Marketing, 73-80.

+Söderlund, M., & Julander, C. R. (2009).
+Physical attractiveness of the service worker in the moment of truth and its effects on customer satisfaction.
+Journal of Retailing and Consumer Services, 16(3), 216-226.